-The ability to vote in elections is one of our fundamental rights that allows us to be noticed in the society we live in.
-Thus, we could assume that having this opportunity will make us upbeat, resilient, and secure, but that is not always the truth.
+The ability to vote in elections is one of our fundamental rights that allows us to be noticed in our society.
+Thus, we could assume that this opportunity will make us upbeat, resilient, and secure, but that is not always true.

 Do you experience anxiety each time an election campaign begins?
 Do voting and debates make you feel more anxious than usual?
-If the word “elections” makes your stomach flip and your jaws clench, you are not alone.
+You are not alone if the word “elections” makes your stomach flip and your jaws clench.

 Irrespective of who will win our vote, research shows that the period leading up to an election raises stress levels across the country.
-Worries about how the election outcome will affect our lives and society, ongoing media exposure, and discussions in our homes, workplaces, and social media platforms can all be detrimental to our health.
+Worries about how the election outcome will affect our lives and society, ongoing media exposure, and discussions in our homes, workplaces, and social media platforms can all harm our health.

 Election-related anxiety seems to be at an all-time peak as people worry about who will be our next President.
 Absurd levels of anxiety and fear are known to be exacerbated by the next presidential election.
 According to a survey, the presidential election is a significant source of anxiety for 68% of American adults.
 (1)

 Election stress disorder is a term that has recently been used to describe the anxiety that people experience before an election.
 But what is it specifically, and is election stress disorder a recognized medical condition?
-This article will provide all the information you require regarding election anxiety and the various coping mechanisms.
+This article will provide all your information regarding election anxiety and coping mechanisms.
 (2)

 What is Election Stress Disorder?

 Steven Stosny, a psychologist in Washington, DC, first noticed the phenomenon that has come to be known as an election stress disorder.
 He holds a Ph.D. in psychology and is a published author of books on relationships, rage, and compassion.
-In his career as a couples therapist, he coined the phrase to characterize the tension and turmoil he saw his patients go through.
+As a couples therapist, he coined the phrase to characterize the tension and turmoil he saw his patients go through.
 (3)

 Stosny noted that during the 2016 election season, he had received an overwhelming number of calls from patients with anxiety.
 The constant election coverage bothered his patients and affected their personal affairs.
 Since then, other individuals have adopted the phrase, which is often used—mainly since the 2020 election took up steam.